Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/README.md

 ## Governance Principles

 ### Security at a National Scale
-Smart meters are essential components of the UK's national energy infrastructure, so smart metering data must be stored and processed securely to be protected from cyber and physical attacks, unauthorised access, data loss, misuse and systemic disruption.
+Smart meters are essential components of the UK's national energy infrastructure, so smart metering data must be stored and processed securely to be protected from cyber and physical attacks, unauthorised access, data loss, misuse, and systemic disruption.

 Effective governance addresses these risks by prioritising data integrity and quality at scale.
-This ensures that data remains accurate, complete and unaltered across millions of households connected to the energy network.
+This ensures that data remains accurate and unaltered across millions of households connected to the energy network.
 This trusted data can then be used reliably for billing analysis and pattern analysis while remaining within defined security and privacy boundaries.

-It is important to mention that when security is compromised, it results in serious consequences.
-These include financial errors, regulatory breaches, service disruption and loss of public trust.
-Such incidents place immense pressure on both technical teams and organisations response mechanisms, as companies must manage multiple risks simultaneously across several data architectures.
+It is important to note that compromised security results in serious consequences.
+These include financial errors, regulatory breaches, service disruption, and loss of public trust.
+Such incidents place immense pressure on both technical teams and organisations' response mechanisms, as companies must manage multiple risks simultaneously across

 ### Privacy by design
 Although security protects the system, privacy governance protects individuals.
 It ensures that smart metering data is collected, stored, shared and used lawfully, with informed consent and clear transparency over how data is processed.
 For this reason, privacy protection should be embedded into smart metering systems from the oustet, rather than added reactively.